montyd1905/voice-rag-chat-agent-demo/docs/SYSTEM_DESIGN.md

 - Ephemeral conversation history (injected context)

 **Processing:**
+- **Smart Skip Logic**: For simple, clear queries (short, no pronouns, already formatted), skips LLM rectification to reduce latency (~1-2 seconds saved)
-- Constructs a prompt that includes:
+- For complex queries, constructs a prompt that includes:
   - Conversation history context
   - Current user query
   - Instructions for query clarification and contextualization
-- Sends prompt to LLM for processing
+- Sends prompt to LLM for processing (only when needed)
 - LLM generates a contextually-updated question that:
   - Resolves pronouns and references ("that", "it", "the previous topic")
   - Clarifies ambiguous queries